-Get going early enough, and you’ll make it in time for a breakfast croissant and hot chocolate in Montmartre, fuelling you up for the trek to Sacré-Cœur for amazing views over the city.
+Get going early enough, and you’ll make it in time for a breakfast croissant and hot chocolate in Montmartre — it's just a 20m walk from the station — fuelling you up for climb to Sacré-Cœur for amazing views over the city.
 See the world’s greatest art collection at the Louvre, hit the groovy Latin Quarter for lunch, then stroll the Champs-Élysées for some window shopping en route to the Arc de Triomphe.
 Add a romantic touch to your evening with a stroll along the Seine, as daylight starts to fade and the city becomes bathed in warm lights.

 Trains from London to Paris are operated by Eurostar.